camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/post-create.html.md

   <tr>
     <td>403</td>
     <td>application/json</td>
-    <td>If the authenticated user is unauthorized to create an instance of this resource.
+    <td>The authenticated user is unauthorized to create an instance of this resource.
 See the <a href="ref:#overview-introduction">Introduction</a> for the error response format.</td>
   </tr>
   <tr>
     <td>500</td>